 Tag: edmonton art

-Jim Murland came back to Edmonton in 1948 after serving in the Second World War and he found his first home in the McKernan neighbourhood in the city’s south east.
-After he settled in his new home, one of the first jobs he had was adding stucco to the outer brick wall on Knox Metropolitan United Church in the Garneau neighbourhood.
-Now at 98 years of age Murland lives at Knox-Met Manor, an apartment building currently being managed by GEF Seniors Housing that was originally built in 1984 in part from help from Knox Metropolitan Church.
+Jim Murland came back to Edmonton in 1948 after serving in the Second World War and he found his first home in the McKernan neighbourhood in the city’s southeast.
+After he settled in his new home, one of the first jobs he had was adding stucco to the outer brick wall of Knox Metropolitan United Church in the Garneau neighbourhood.
+Now at 98 years of age, Murland lives at Knox-Met Manor, an apartment building currently being managed by GEF Seniors Housing that was originally built in 1984 in part with help from Knox Metropolitan Church.

 The church closed its doors in 2016 with plans to tear down the original building for a new condo development.
-For Murland, some of his memories of the church that first opened its doors in 1928 stem to one of the most distinctive design features on the building.
+For Murland, some of his memories of the church that first opened its doors in 1928 stem from one of the most distinctive design features of the building.
 “I remember attending sermons at the church and always looking up at the stained glass window,” says Murland.

 Knox-Met Manor was one of the recipients of a section of the stained glass window because of its close ties to the church.
 Of the more than 80 tenants living in Knox-Met Manor, many share Murland’s enthusiasm about receiving the window.

 Joyce Dahl has been living at Knox-Met Manor since 2000 and was the building’s tenant representative to the church group.
 She explains that preserving the role that the church played in the development of the property and the connection between the church and the Manor is one to be celebrated.
 The church played a significant role not just in the history of the Garneau neighbourhood but in Edmonton as a whole.